 (a) The amount corresponds to Gross Annual Salary including both the pro-rated remuneration for the periods in which he served as COO and CFO.
-The amount is supplemented by the indemnities owed for transfers, in Italy and abroad, in line with the provisions of of the relevant national collective labour agreement and with the Company's additional agreements, as well as other indemnities related to employment for a total of £1.3 thousand. (b) The amount corresponds to the total amount paid for the reduced portions of the deferred incentives, provided for by the Plan Regulations in cases of consensual termination of the èmployment.
+The amount is supplemented by the indemnities owed for transfers, in Italy and abroad, in line with the provisions of of the relevant national collective labour agreement and with the Company's additional agreements, as well

+(b) The amount corresponds to the total amount paid for the reduced portions of the deferred incentives, provided for by the Plan Regulations in cases of consensual termination of the èmployment.
-(d) The amount includes the taxable value of insurance and welfare coverage, complementary pensions and the car for business and personal use.

-(d) The amount includes: i) the agreed severance treatment provided for by Eni policies in compliance with the protections of the national collective bargaining agreement (which provide for up to a maximum of 3 years of total remuneration including fixed remuneration, short and long term variable incentives and benefits) for an amount of € 7,137 thousand determined on the basis of fixed remuneration and only the short-term variable remuneration paid in 2020; ii) severance indemnities provided for by law or by the national collective bargaining agreement for a total amount of €692 thousand; iii) the amounts allocated for non-compete agreements, with a maximum duration of one year, for a total amount of €2,380 thousand, payable only following verification of compliance with the obligations set out therein.
+(c) The amount includes the taxable value of insurance and welfare coverage, complementary pensions and the car for business and personal use. (d) The amount includes: i) the agreed severance treatment provided for by Eni policies in compliance with the protections of the national collective bargaining agreement (which provide for up to a maximum of 3 years of total remuneration including fixed remuneration, short and long term variable incentives and benefits) for an amount of € 7,137 thousand determined on to be a relation of operation of the provided of the provided of the parts of the parts of fixed remunities provided for by law or by the national collective bargaining agreement for a total amount of €692 thousand; iii) the amounts allocated for non-compete agreements, with a maximum duration of one year, for a total amount of €2,380 thousand, payable only following verification of compliance with the obligations set out therein.

 following verification of compliance with the obligations set out therein.
 (25) Alessandro Puliti - Chief Operating Officer Natural Resources

 (a) The amount corresponds to Gross Annual Salary including both the pro-rated remuneration for the periods in which he served as COO Natural Resources and COO Upstrem.
-The amount is supplemented by the indemnities owed for transfers, in Italy and abroad, in line with the provisions of of the relevant national collective labour agreement and with the Company's additional agreements, as well as other indemnities related to employment for a total of €9.5 thousand.

-(b) The amount includes: i) the annual portion of the 2021 STI Plan earned in 2020 in the amount of €649 thousand, based on the assumption of individual performance at target level in 2020, (given the unavailability of verified performance data at the date of approval of the Report), whose payment shall be deferred in 2022 for a portion of 25%; ii) the deferred portion of the STI Plan awarded in 2018 and earned in 2020 for a total amount of €164 thousand, based on Eni performance in the 2018-2020 vesting period, whose payment shall be further deferred in 2022 for a portion of 50%.
+The amount is supplemented by the indemnities owed for transfers, in Italy and abroad, in line with the provisions of of the relevant national collective labour agreement and with the Company's additional agreements, as well as other indemnities related to employment for a total of €9.5 thousand. (b) The amount includes: i) the annual portion of the 2021 STI Plan earned in 2020 in the amount of €649 thousand, based on the assumption of individual performance at target level in 2020, (given the unavailability of verified performance data at the date of approval of the Report), whose payment shall be deferred in 2022 for a portion of 25%; ii) the deferred portion of the 1022 for a portion of 50%. (c) The amount includes the taxable value of insurance and welfare coverage, complementary pensions and the car for business and personal use.